inab/beacon-ui-proxy/README.md

 This is a **simple web proxy** that allows you to access the  [Beacon Network OMOP API](https://unicas.imib.es/beacon-network-omop/api) from your browser or web applications **without CORS problems**.

-You don’t need to know Python or Docker details — just follow the instructions below.
+You don't need to know Python or Docker details — just follow the instructions below.

 ---

 ## 🚀 Quick Start

+### 0. Install Docker
+Make sure [Docker](https://www.docker.com/) is installed on your computer.
+(If you can run `docker --version` in a terminal, it's ready.)

+---

-### 0. ⚙️ Configuration (You MUST set this)
+### 1. ⚙️ Configuration (You MUST set this)

 Before you can use the proxy, you **must tell it where your Beacon API is**.